-For three-flavor quark matter two non-homogenous superconducting phases have been proposed.
-If kaon condensation takes place in the CFL phase \cite{Bedaque:2001je, Kaplan:2001qk}, the chromo-magnetic instability might drive the system toward a non-homogeneous state where a kaon condensate current is generated, balanced by a counter-propagating current in the opposite direction carried by gapless quark quasi-particles.
-This phase of matter, named curCFL-$K^0$, has been studied in \textcite{Kryjevski:2005qq} and turns out to be chromo-magnetically stable.
+For three-flavor quark matter two inhomogeneous superconducting phases have been proposed.
+If kaon condensation takes place in the CFL phase \cite{Bedaque:2001je, Kaplan:2001qk}, the chromomagnetic instability might drive the system toward an inhomogeneous state in which a kaon condensate current is generated, balanced by a counterpropagating current in the opposite direction carried by gapless quark quasiparticles.
+This phase of matter, named curCFL-$K^0$, has been studied by \textcite{Kryjevski:2005qq} and turns out to be chromomagnetically stable.